abumq/easyloggingpp/README.md

 ### Donation

-Easylogging++ is free to use but it costs money to maintain the project and to run website (easylogging.org), so donations are very well accepted on your will.
-You can donate by visiting http://easylogging.org or by clicking on one of the links below.
+Easylogging++ is free to use but it costs money to maintain the project, so donations are very well accepted on your will.
+You can donate by clicking on one of the links below.

 [![pledgie]](http://www.pledgie.com/campaigns/22070)